- Holland v Netherlands Do not call the Netherlands ‘Holland’; Holland is two provinces (Noord-Holland and Zuid-Holland) within the country.

 Dutch trains are efficient, fast and comfortable.
 Trains are frequent and serve domestic destinations at regular intervals, sometimes five or six times an hour.
 It’s an excellent system and possibly all you’ll need to get around the country, although there are a few caveats.

 National train company NS (Nederlandse Spoorwegen; http://www.ns.nl) operates all the major lines in the Netherlands.
-In the north and east minor lines have been hived off to private bus and train operators, but scheduling and fares remain part of the national system.
+In the north and east minor lines have been hived off to the private bus and train operators, but scheduling and fares remain part of the national system.